VH-Lab/NDIcalc-marder-matlab/README.md

-# NDIcalc-marder-matlab
+# NDIcalc-vis-matlab
-NDI calculator code for Marder lab projects
+NDI calculator objects and documents for vision research